 10. App Analytics and Usage Tracking

 It’s like web analytics where clicks have become taps, with funnels, goals, and conversions.
-The general features that mobile analytics services provide include:

 The general features that mobile analytics services provide include:

-showing number of users and their characteristics
+- Showing a number of users and their characteristics

-measuring in-app payments and revenue
+- Measuring in-app payments and revenue

-showing sources that users came from
+- Showing sources that users came from

-visualizing user navigation paths
+- Visualizing user navigation paths

-measuring what actions users are taking
+- Measuring what actions users are taking

 Depending on how many events you want to track, implementing analytics can start with $2,000.